Meet the Team

 Front Row: Charlotte Ginter, Lorrie Higgins, Kelly Volkening, Norene McKinney, and Patty Yates

 Missing from the Picture: Connie Baxter, Rita Bodey, and Nina Vito-Jones

 Patty Yates (Strongsville, Ohio) has been ringing handbells since 1999.
 She is a founding member of Celebration Ringers and serves as Artistic Director.
 However, the group is very much an ensemble with all the members “chiming in” with ideas to make the music the best it can be.
 She also directs the Strongsville United Methodist adult handbell Choir and children’s handbell Choir.
-She directs three graded youth handbell choirs at St. Joseph and John School and the adult handbell choir at St. Joseph Church in Strongsville.
+She has directed three graded youth handbell choirs at St. Joseph and John School and continues to direct the adult handbell choir at St. Joseph Catholic Church in Strongsville.
 She has a degree in applied music from the University of South Florida and is a Handbell Musicians of America nationally certified Director of Handbells.
 Her hobbies, when she is not ringing, are her grandchildren, gardening, composing bell music, and traveling to handbell events with her equally enthusiastic husband, Rad.

 Rita Bodey (Medina, Ohio) Rita Bodey was introduced to handbells in 2000 when she began attending Strongsville United Methodist Church.
 She began directing their adult handbell choir in 2002 and has grown to love the bells, adding a youth choir in 2004.
 She has recently begun ringing with the Celebration Ringers.
 Rita lives in Medina with her husband, Dale.
 They enjoy getting together with family, attending grandchildren functions, traveling and riding Dale’s Harley in their spare time.